-For the purpose of this policy and procedures we have defined different types of child abuse in section 2.
+• For the purpose of this policy and procedures we have defined safeguarding, child protection and different types of child abuse in section 2.

 1.3.
 Roles and Responsibilities

 1.3.1.
 All those who work for Integrate UK in any capacity have a duty to safeguard and promote the welfare of children, regardless of whether their role involves direct contact with children.